ewallace/protocols/RNAtagseq.md

     - Repeat 80% EtOH wash, and let air dry for 3min
     - Elute off beads with 50 uL water and transfer to new tubes.

-18. Last Cleanup (0.8x SPRI) to remove remaining PCR primers:
+19. Final Cleanup (0.8x SPRI) to remove remaining PCR primers:
     - Add 0.8x reaction volume SPRI beads (40 uL) to the sample in new tubes, and mix up/down 10x
     - Incubate at room temperature for 15min
     - Place on magnet for 5 min or until solution is clear